stefanbringuier/ORB-LAMMPS-PATCH/README.md

 # Orbital Materials Pretrained Model LAMMPS wrapper

+> ⚠️ This is an early implementation and hasn't been vetted, but does appear to match ASE MD runs.
+>
 This is a patch that borrows from the approach taken by the [AdvancedSoftCorp](https://github.com/advancesoftcorp/lammps) [M3GNet](https://github.com/advancesoftcorp/lammps/tree/based-on-lammps_2Aug2023/src/ML-M3GNET) implementation but for the Orbital Materials pretrained models.
 Essentially this is just C++ wrapper code to call the python implementation of [Orbital Materials pretrained atomic potentials](https://github.com/orbital-materials/orb-models).
 This means we have to use a python driver script that gets invoked by LAMMPS which is compiled with python and that python has the Orbital Materials pretrained potential package installed.

 ## Why